Skip to main content

 Directives and standards more relevant for this purpose for appliances and consumer products include Article 3.3 of the Radio Equipment Directive (RED) 2014/53/EU and ETSI 303 645.

-Software within appliance products shall implement all the necessary measures to control fault/error conditions related to remote communication as required in Annex U, including protection of safety-relevant data, integrity against corruption and wrong or incomplete communication.
+After identifying that Annex U applies, software in household and similar appliances shall implement all the necessary measures to control fault/error conditions related to remote communication, including protection of safety-relevant data, integrity against corruption and wrong or incomplete communication.
 Annex U does not limit communication protocols/technologies used by appliances to establish remote communication.
 However, the selected security protocol implemented to fulfill Annex U requirements shall be verified and validated as required by IEC 60335-1.

 Software modularity is required to keep the parts involved in the public network communication segregated from the rest of the software.

 The safe operation of an appliance shall not depend on remote communication.
-Local user interface functions shall always have priority over remote communication.
-In case remote communication is used, it shall include proper access control functions, such as:
+Local user interface functions shall always take priority over remote communication.
+When remote communication is used, it shall include proper access control functions, such as:

-• Authentication – The process of verifying the user’s or device’s identity.
+- Authentication – A process for verifying a user’s or device’s identity must be included.

 Cryptographic techniques shall be used during authentication and after authorization to implement fundamental security properties.

 Modern techniques are founded on protocols based on symmetric, asymmetric or hybrid keys.
-Currently, there is no list of acceptable cryptographic techniques in Annex U; there is a need to adopt a globally accepted cryptographic algorithm where no hacking/vulnerabilities have yet been discovered.
+Currently, there is no list of acceptable cryptographic techniques in Annex U. There is a need to adopt a globally accepted cryptographic algorithm in which no hacking/vulnerabilities have yet been discovered.

 In the specific case of Annex U, we highly recommend that you involve UL Solutions experts in the early stages of the product development process.
-Considering safety and security requirements only at the last stages (implementation) increases the risk of requiring rework that can impact feasibility, costs and time to market.
+Postponing attention to safety and security requirements until the last stages (implementation) increases the risk of causing rework that can impact feasibility, costs, and time-to-market.

 The UL Solutions Design Partnership portfolio supports manufacturers during the design stages, helping them understand compliance requirements and deliver their products to market faster.